rkmgithubacc/books-repo-management/README.md

 # Getting Started
 The application is a simple Spring Boot 2 / Spring Framework 5 web application

+**Notes**:
+1. JPA or Database entities need to be packaged in entities/ domain/ model folder
+2.

 ### Reference Documentation
 For further reference, please consider the following sections: